-The trail itself is primitive, but very easy to follow.
-It starts near the creek, but quickly curves up and gains around 200 feet of elevation, before curving back down towards Yellow Creek.
+The trail is primitive, but very easy to follow.
+It starts near the creek, but quickly curves up and gains around 200 feet of elevation before curving back down towards Yellow Creek.

 Though some rocks and roots lie across the trail, it’s a relatively easy walk.
 The only spot which could offer a bit of challenge is around the .1 mile mark.
 A tree lies over the trail and requires a short scramble over.

-Yellow Creek Falls is one of many waterfalls featured in Kevin Adams most comprehensive book North Carolina Waterfalls which can be purchased on Amazon.
+If you plan on spending more time in North Carolina, you may want to get a book on the area.
+Yellow Creek Falls is just one of the many waterfalls featured in Kevin Adams most comprehensive book on North Carolina waterfalls which can be purchased on Amazon.

 Other Attractions Near Yellow Creek Falls